Wurst-Imperium/WurstClient.net/privacy.md

   <div class="container">
 		<h2 class="text-normal">Google AdSense</h2>
     <p>I use Google AdSense to place ads on this website.
 They have their own privacy policy which you can view here: <a href="https://policies.google.com/technologies/ads" target="_blank">https://policies.google.com/technologies/ads</a></p>
     <p>While I don't sell any data to them, they may use data that they already have to "personalize" their ads.
-You can turn this off by scrolling all the way down and setting the "Personalized Ads" option to "OFF".</p>
+You can turn this off by visiting <a href="https://www.google.com/settings/ads" target="_blank">Google Ads Settings</a> or <a href="http://www.aboutads.info/choices/" target="_blank">www.aboutads.info</a>.</p>
     <p>Note that this won't turn off the ads, it just stops them from being personalized.</p>
 	</div>
 </div>